 Volume 40, Issue 2 — The Revolution Will Be Televised: A Decade of Global Protest

-Volume 40, Issue 2 of the SAIS Review of International Affairs examines more than the fundamental social and political reasons behind protest movements; it studies the intersection of time, place, and audience and how these factors influence the development of social movements.
-In presenting this collection of essays and interviews, the SAIS Review hopes to contribute to the larger conversation around protests and mass mobilization.
+Volume 40, Issue 2 of The SAIS Review examines more than the fundamental social and political reasons behind protest movements; it studies the intersection of time, place, and audience and how these factors influence the development of social movements.
+In presenting this collection of essays and interviews, The SAIS Review hopes to contribute to the larger conversation around protests and mass mobilization.

 Read the issue on Project Muse: https://muse.jhu.edu/issue/43979

 Volume 40, Issue 1 — Ex Amicitia Pax: Diplomacy in Action

 This issue seeks to address the topic of diplomacy and its role in the 21st century and to discuss the means by which countries exercise diplomatic power and develop diplomatic capacity to achieve their foreign policy objectives.
 To that end, the essays featured here spotlight some of the most pressing issues affecting diplomacy and diplomats and shaping their future impact on strategy and the world more generally.

 Volume 39, Issue 2 — Nuclear Weapons in the 21st Century